Strvm/Strvm/README.md

 </p>

 Hey!
 My name is Romeo.
-Currently a <strong>Data Engineer<\strong> at https://echo-analytics.io/, in Paris, France.
+Currently a <strong>Data Engineer</strong> at https://echo-analytics.io/, in Paris, France.